Spring Equinox Reflections: Spring Arrived in a Crystal Vase

 And yet my mother’s birthday changed the meaning of it.

 Whatever the sky was doing, that day told me spring had begun.
 There were flowers.
 There was celebration.
 There was the feeling of crossing a threshold.
-After my mother’s birthday, winter no longer felt fully in charge.
-We were celebrating her, and somewhere in that yearly ritual, spring became inseparable from beauty, motion, and joy in my body.
+After that day, winter no longer felt fully in charge.

-What I did not know then, but understand now, is that my body was right.
-It was not just sentiment.
-It was something older than sentiment.
+What I did not know then, but understand now, is that it was not only sentiment.
+It was something older than thought.

 Why Spring Is the Real New Year